-I was so excited!
+But I was so excited!
 THIS IS A SIGN FROM THE UNIVERSE!
 I was sure of it!

 “Sorry, I am no longer accepting queries until December 2020.”

-My past self would have been furious.
-I might have cried right there in front of the computer.
-I probably would have said a few choice words.
-I definitely would have pounded my fists.
-I know I would have said something like, “ARE YOU KIDDING ME?
-THIS WEEK IS GONNA BE EVEN WORSE!”
+My past self might have been enraged.
+I might have sobbed right there in front of the computer.
+I’m sure I said a few choice words.
+I would have surely beaten my fists.
+I might have given up right there and said, “Why does this always happen to me??”